ben-shepherd/simple-docs-extractor/src/templates/root-index.template.md

-%readme%

----

-## Table of Contents

-This is the index file for the generated documentation.
+## Simple Docs Extractor

 Below you will find the table of contents and links to all generated documentation files.

 ---

 %content%

+---

+%readme%

 ---